Validly published name

-In botanical nomenclature, a validly published name is a name that meets the requirements in the International Code of Nomenclature for algae, fungi, and plants for valid publication.
+In botanical nomenclature, a validly published name is a name that meets the requirements in the International Code of Nomenclature for algae, fungi, and plants (ICN) for valid publication.
 Valid publication of a name represents the minimum requirements for a botanical name to exist: terms that appear to be names but have not been validly published are referred to in the ICN as "designations".

 A validly published name may not satisfy all the requirements to be legitimate.
 It is also not necessarily the correct name for a particular taxon and rank.

-Nevertheless, invalid names (nomen invalidum, nom. inval.) are sometimes in use.
+Names that are not valid by ICN standards (nomen invalidum, nom. inval.) are sometimes in use.
 This may occur when a taxonomist finds and recognises a taxon and thinks of a name, but delays publishing it in an adequate manner.
-A common reason for this is that a taxonomist intends to write a magnum opus that provides an overview of the group, rather than a series of small papers.
-Another reason is that the code of nomenclature changes with time, and most changes have retroactive effect, which has resulted in some names that the author thought were validly published, becoming invalid.
+A common reason to delay valid publication is that a taxonomist intends to write a magnum opus that provides an overview of the group, rather than a series of small papers.
+Another reason is that the code of nomenclature changes with time, and most changes have retroactive effect, which has resulted in some names becoming invalid that the author thought were validly published.

+Historical development

+Early versions of the International Code of Nomenclature (1958, 1966) explicitly defined a name as "a name which has been validly published, whether legitimate or illegitimate".
+This clear definition helped establish the foundational principle that valid publication is a prerequisite for any nomenclatural status.
+More recent versions of various nomenclatural codes have maintained this concept while evolving their specific language and requirements.
+Valid publication refers to meeting a defined set of rules rather than conforming to all rules in a nomenclatural code, separating the basic requirements for a name to exist from other rules that determine its legitimacy or proper usage.